kevin-p-grogan/fintech/README.md

 Information on the assets of interest is given in the *data/raw/metadata.csv* *scripts/create_portfolio.py* is run to perform analytics on the assets of interest and suggest a new investments.
 Current portfolio data can be inputed and taken into account via the *data/raw/portfolio.txt* file.
 An example is given.
+A *config.yaml* file is required for the run configuration parameters.